grygoryshyn/Ebb-app/support.md

-Check that notifications are allowed in **Settings → Ebb → Notifications**. iOS also limits how many pending notifications any app may hold at once; Ebb budgets against that limit and always reserves room for the notification that tells you a goal has been reached, but a goal far in the future may have some of its earlier milestones dropped if you have a great many goals.
+Check that notifications are allowed in **Settings → Ebb → Notifications**. iOS also limits how many pending notifications any app may hold at once; Ebb budgets against that limit and always reserves room for the notification that tells you a moment has been reached, but a moment far in the future may have some of its earlier milestones dropped if you have a great many moments.

-### My goals are not syncing between devices
+### My moments are not syncing between devices

 Sync requires Ebb Pro and iCloud.
 Check that you are signed into the same Apple Account on both devices and that **iCloud Drive** is on.